QuantumCoherence/tidydataproject/README.md

 **Usage**

-run_analsys(path = (path = ".")
+run_analsys(path = ".")

 **Arguments**
 path  : path (can be relative to the location of the run_analysis.R file) to the "UCI HAR Dataset" folder

+Example:
-Example: continuiong the example from above , assuming run_analysis.R has been save in the "workfolder" direcotry tidydataset <- run_analysis()
+Continuiong the example from above, assuming run_analysis.R has been save in the "workfolder" direcotry

+tidydataset <- run_analysis()

+will return the tidy dataset into the tidydataset data.frame

+**Notes**
+Two files will be created , one bianry and thw other in text csv format, named respectivley averagedDataSet.rda and averagedDataSet.csv